Week 40 Cyberattack Digest 2019 – Demant, Ghostcat malware, Electronic Arts and others

 Have you been waiting for our new cyberattack digest week 40?
 Here it comes!
 Grab a cup of tea or coffee and enjoy a portion of the hottest cybersecurity news.

 Demant, one of the most famous manufacturers of hearing aids, is facing losses of up to $95 million as a result of a security incident.
 The case is characterised as a ransomware infection that affected the organization at the beginning of the month.

 Everything started on September 3 as a short statement appeared on the website of the company saying the organization was putting down the whole internal IT infrastructure due to “a critical incident.”
-That was the only information known as the company revealed nothing besides the fact that its “IT infrastructure was hit by cyber-crime.”
+That was the only information known as the company revealed nothing besides the fact that its “IT infrastructure was hit by a cyber crime.”
 Reports in Danish media described the incident as a ransomware attack, as it seemed so from the outside.

 According to the official statements, all the organization’s infrastructure was severely affected.
 The incident touched the company’s ERP system, production and distribution facilities in Poland, production and service sites in Mexico, cochlear implants production sites in France, amplifier production site in Denmark, and the whole Asia-Pacific network.

 While companies normally recover after data breaches within day, in case of Demant, it took weeks, and the organization is still recovering assets today.
 Also, expects say that it may take two more weeks to recover in full.